 At least 15 phenanthridine alkaloids including lycorine, have been identified in the leaves, stems and bulbs of Narcissus.
 The concentrations of the alkaloids are highest in the outer layers of the bulbs.
 Phenanthridine alkaloids have been isolated from other genera of the Amaryllis family, including species of Amaryllis, Clivia, Galanthus, Hippeastrum, Haemanthus, Hymenocallis, Leucojum, Nerine, Sprekelia, and Zephranthes

 The Narcissus genus consists of approximately 60 species that originate from Europe, North Africa and western Asia.
 A large number of hybrids in cultivars have been developed and are horticulturally grouped into 12 divisions based upon the size and shape of the trumpet and the petals.
-Plants develop from bulbs that vary considerably in size and shape, it being ovoid covenant with brown papery membranes.
-The leaves on basal direct or spreading, with blades neither the near narrowly last night . interests is are either single flowers or clusters of up to 20 flowers and flowers are generally large and showy fragrant or not fragrant will and ranging in color from white or yellow or orange.
+Plants develop from bulbs that vary considerably in size and shape, being ovoid with brown papery membranes.
+The leaves are basal direct or spreading, with blades.
+Flowers either single flowers or clusters of up to 20 flowers and are generally large and showy, fragrant or not fragrant, and ranging in color from white or yellow or orange.

 Specific treatment is usually not necessary

 The bulbs also contain calcium oxalate raphides that are largely responsible for the contact irritant dermatitis, that is common in people who frequently handle the bulbs.